nmeum/site/index.md

 By day, I work as a computer science researcher, head to my [work homepage] for more information on that.

 This site contains notes from my [zk notebook][zk github].
-The notes are loosely categorized using tag keywords and often cross-reference each other in a [zettelkasten-like fashion][zettelkasten wikipedia].
+The notes are loosely categorized using tag keywords and often cross-reference each other.
+They may (or may not) be continuously updated.
 With regard to their topic, the majority of notes concern themselves with all matters related to computing.
 This includes—among other things—programs I have written, software I use, and configuration files for that software.